rungalileo/galileo-js/README.md

 JS client for Galileo.

+## Setup

+_Note: Optional LangChain dependencies are only needed for Observe Callbacks and may be excluded if not being used._

+Without optional dependencies

+`npm i --no-optional`

+With optional dependencies

+`npm i`

 ## Making changes

 When updating the code, only modify the `*.ts` files in `src` and then run:

 - `npm run build`

 ## Examples Setup

 In the root directory, run:

 - `npm i`
 - `npm link`

 In the examples directory, run:

 - `npm i`
 - `npm link @rungalileo/galileo-js`